 2 The Secretary anticipates collecting relevant information consistent with the assessment peer review process in 34 CFR § 200.2(d).
 An SEA need not submit any information regarding challenging State academic standards and assessments at this time.

-Vermont intends to meet this requirement for 99% of students by using the computer adaptive Smarter Balanced Assessment for reading in grades 3 through 9.
-This test has been used for two years in Vermont and has been submitted to the federal peer review process.
-All studies of the Smarter Balanced Assessment have demonstrated that it is a valid and reliable tool for assessing the Common Core State Standards.
+Vermont meets this requirement for 99% of students by using the computer adaptive Vermont Comprehensive Assessment Program for reading in grades 3 through 9.
+This test has been used for one year in Vermont and will be submitted to the federal peer review process in June 2024.
+All studies of the Vermont Comprehensive Assessment Program have demonstrated that it is a valid and reliable tool for assessing the Common Core State Standards.
 The assessment includes reports to parents and schools that clearly articulate student performance on the assessment.
 Data can be disaggregated and used for accountability purposes.

-For the 1% of students with the most severe cognitive disabilities, Vermont will continue using the Dynamic Learning Map (DLM) that is developed and used by a multi-state consortium.
-The assessment is given in reading/language arts and mathematics.
-The DLM assessment has been created to align with the state’s common core standards in reading/language arts and mathematics.
-It has been peer reviewed and has been shown to meet the technical qualities of assessment.
+For the 1% of students with the most severe cognitive disabilities, Vermont has adopted the Multi-State Alternate Assessment (MSAA) that is developed and used by a multi-state consortium.
+The assessment is given in reading/language arts, mathematics, and science.
+The MSAA assessments have been created to align with the state’s Common Core State Standards in reading/language arts and mathematics, and the Next Generation Science Standards in science.
+The MSAA assessments have been peer reviewed and shown to meet the technical qualities of assessment.

 Mathematics